IshamMohamed/synca/README.md

 - Is a `partial` class
 - Is ending with "Controller" suffix.
 - Is derived from `ControllerBase`.
-- Has `private readonly IMemoryCache` and `private readonly IBackgroundTaskQueue` fields from `synca.lib.Background` declared and instentiated in the class constructor.
+- Has `private readonly IDistributedCache` and `private readonly IBackgroundTaskQueue` fields from `synca.lib.Background` declared and instentiated in the class constructor.
 ### Action
 - Has the return type as `async Task<IActionResult>`.
 - Has `[Route]` attribute defined.